The Quranic command to follow the "millat" of Abraham

 Now we come to the Quranic reply to their claim:

-"Most Exalted is God, the only true King.
-Do not rush the Quran before it is revealed to you, and say, "My Lord, increase my knowledge."
-20:114
+"Most Exalted is God, the King, the Truth.
+Do not rush the Quran before it’s inspiration comes to you and say, "My Lord, increase my knowledge."

 We also read:

-Once again the words"do not hasten it"and also"once we recite it (to you), you shall follow such a Quran" indicate that Muhammad was not expected to follow anything until it had been revealed to him.
-This applies to Salat or any other Quranic command.
+Once again, all the above words confirm that Muhammad was not allowed to follow anything until it had been revealed to him.
+This applies to all what is in the Quran, and thus it includes the details of the Salat or any other Quranic command.

 Sunni's say: "Quran does not have the details, Quran deals only with the highlights, the details are in hadith/sunna".